What Is a Marketing Qualified Lead (MQL)?

 You see, the difference between an MQL and a SQL is where each prospect sits in the sales funnel based on their level of interest.

-The term MQL stands for a marketing lead who has engaged with your marketing efforts and might not be ready for your sales team to approach.
+The business term MQL stands for a marketing lead who has engaged with your marketing efforts and might not be ready for your sales team to approach.

 The marketing team or market development representatives (MDRs) will continue engaging with the prospect until their interest can be gauged and sent to the B2B sales team.
 Sales will then approach and convert the lead into an opportunity.